ikmb/nfdi4microbiota_kmc_microbiome_workshop/README.md

-# KMC 2024 Microbiome Workshop
+# Kiel Microbiome Center workshop

-This is the repository for the [KMC 2024 Microbiome Workshop](https://kmc2024.github.io/microbiome-workshop/).
+This is the repository for the [KMC 2024 Microbiome Workshop](https://ikmb.github.io/nfdi4microbiota_kmc_microbiome_workshop/).

 # Development